3lpsy/chainshot-work/README.md

-# Repo for turning in chainshot assignments
+## Repo for turning in chainshot assignments

+I'm going through the chainshot program so this repo contains some of the class work.